The original Broadway production opened at the Martin Beck Theatre January 22, 1953.

 The Crucible, Arthur Miller’s Tony-winning 1953 dramatization of the real-life Salem witch trials, opened on Broadway January 22, 1953.

 Miller’s play, an indictment of the political paranoia that defined theMcCarthy Era’s anti-communist “witch hunts” that cost many their livelihoods, won the 1953 Tony Award for Best Play.
-The play has since been revived on Broadway four times.
+The drama has since been revived on Broadway four times.

 Look Back at Past Productions of The Crucible on Broadway